kaihendry/count/README.md

 The tricky part is setting up the load balancer:

-	ecs-cli configure -r ap-southeast-1 --cluster count -p PROFILE_NAME
+	ecs-cli configure -r ap-southeast-1 --cluster count -p PROFILE_NAME ./up.sh

-	./up.sh

 	./create-task.sh

-TODO: How do you figure out the VPC the cluster was created in?

 	./create-load-balancer.sh

 Be aware that I assume all your subnets are in one VPC. https://s.natalian.org/2017-01-19/ecs-setup.png This can easily be the case if you have some residue.

 	./create-service.sh